MandeepSingh1/FireBase-Demo/README.md

 call Backs.

 2. RegisterVC:- Where all the registration process has been shown to the user with the fields like name, email, password, phoneNumber.
   After registration on firebase we are storing the objects into Firestore.

+  # Also user can upload his photo onto the firebase and they will get the url of photo and it will store onto firestore database.

 Am Working on the projects and i haven't used this in the past.
 This is my first time if somebody finds any mistake please tell me i would love to work on issues.